 Bloggers and Freelancers have been criticized for using Pinterest to promote themselves.
-I don't see this as a problem.
-Not only are retailers pinning to customers carts, bloggers are using it to increase their mailing lists and boost blog traffic.
+I don’t see this as a problem.
+Not only are retailers pinning to customers’ carts, but bloggers are also using it to increase their mailing lists and boost blog traffic.
 Freelancers use this as a way to promote their work.
-What's the problem with that?
+What’s the problem with that?

-One click from a post can bring you new readership, having the "Target Effect."
-You're on Pinterest looking for ONE thing, and now you've found 10-20 pins, you're interested in, all open in your browser.
+One-click from a post can bring you a new readership, having the “Target Effect.”
+You’re on Pinterest looking for ONE thing, and now you’ve found 10-20 pins, you’re interested in, all open in your browser.

 Who doesn’t want this exposure?